20 Things to do in Verona (2024): Best places to visit + map

 Verona průvodce / co navštívit ve Veroně v Itálii

 Verona.
-The City of Love, located on the banks of the Adige River in Italy, will captivate you with its stunning architecture, picturesque canals and rich culture.
-Take a look at our guide with the best things to do and see in Verona, Italy.
+Located on the banks of the Adige River in northern Italy, the City of Love will captivate you with its stunning architecture, picturesque canals and rich culture.
+Take a look at our guide with tips on attractions and sights to visit in Verona.

-Today we will show you the most beautiful places and sights to visit and see in Verona to build an itinerary for 1 or 2 days in Verona (See our itinerary for a day in Verona).
-We’ll also add tips how to enjoy your visit to Verona in Italy (transport, parking, public transport, food, accommodation, map).
+Today we will show you the most beautiful places and sights to visit and see in Verona to make an itinerary for 1 or 2 days in Verona (See our itinerary for one day in Verona).
+We’ll also add tips on how to enjoy your visit to Verona, Italy (transport, parking, public transport, food, accommodation, map).

 Best Things to do in Verona: Must-see places